twistedstream/webhook-listener/README.md

 # webhook-listener

-A simple Node.js HTTP server that handles and logs inbound webhook requests.
+A simple Node.js HTTP server that as a dummy webhook client.
 Useful for testing webhooks, when used in conjunction with a tool like [ngrok](https://ngrok.com).

 ## Behavior